pabolang/ParabolicSPDEs/README.md

 For creating multiple SPDE samples, use the function `MCSPDESamples`.

 This package also includes the function `estimateParametersSPDE` for estimating the parameters of a SPDE model.
-So far, only parametric estimators under the assumption $N\geq \sqrt{M}$ has been implemented.
+So far, only parametric estimators under the assumption $N\geq \sqrt{M}$ have been implemented.
 For more details on the estimators and the assumptions, see the references below.
 The function uses  the argument `estimationMethod` which includes an oracle estimation for the parameter $\sigma$ and the natural parameter $\kappa=\vartheta_1/\vartheta_2$, as well as an estimation for the parameter $(\sigma_0^2,\kappa)$, where $\sigma_0^2=\sigma^2/\sqrt{\vartheta_2}$.